BertieAnthony/Stock-Trading-Algorithm-1/README.md

 # Stock-Trading-Algorithm-1
+I am creating multiple simple strock trading algorithms using AAPL data provided by yfinance from 2020-01-01 to 2023-01-01.

-A simple stock trading algorithm using a moving average crossover.
-You can control the short moving average and the long moving average.
-Using apple stock with a short MA of 5 and a long MA of 26 I got a 33% return over a three year period.
+Algorithm_1.py is simply a moving average crossover strategy.
+One is able to control the short run moving average and the long run moving average.
+Using a short run moving average of 5 days and a long run moving average of 6 days I was able to get a 90.3% return on investment over the 3 years.

-This is my first stock trading algorithm and it is very simple and only uses historic data from yfinance from 2020-01-01 to 2023-01-01.
-This was during a time when apple shares decreased from $148 to $128, so I am very pleased with a 33% return on my investment.
+Algorithm_3.py is just a bollinger band strategy.
+You can adjust the length of time over which you calculate the standard deviation and the moving average.
+Calculating the moving average of 56 days and the standard deviation over 7 days I was able to get an 82.2% return on investment over the 3 years, but this was far more variable depending on what numbers I used to calculate the standard deviation and the length of time for the moving average as small variations in these numbers led to large differences in returns on investment.